Internet Access for Visitors

 It is no longer necessary to pre-register visitors to use the Captive Portal service to login to Ames Lab visitor networks.
 For more information on guest/visitor wireless access, please see our FAQ: How does a visitor access the AL Guest wireless network.

-Visitors must also sign the Rules of Behavior document and submit it to the Information Systems office prior to using an account to login to the Ames Lab visitor networks.
+Visitors must also sign the Rules of Behavior document and submit it to the Information Technology office prior to using an account to login to the Ames Lab visitor networks.
 This document can be found in our FAQ: What are the Rules of Behavior for using the Ames Laboratory network.